Engineering Hall of Fame

 Stanley received a patent on his transformer: "Induction-Coil," Patent No. 349,611.

-William Stanley explains to Franklin L. Pope (advisor to Westinghouse and patent lawyer.) that is design was salable and a great improvement.
+William Stanley explains to Franklin L. Pope (adviser to Westinghouse and patent lawyer.) that is design was salable and a great improvement.
 Pope disagrees but Westinghouse decides to trust Stanley anyway.
-Oddly, later on Pope dies when he accidentally touches one of Stanley's transformers in a basement in Great Barrington.

 These various inventions and discoveries led up within a year to commercial production of transformers of high efficiency and excellent regulating qualities.